-The Company has a strict no added chemical flame retardant policy for upholstered furniture, and Vendors must ensure that any upholstered furniture complies with this.
+The Company has a strict no added chemical flame retardant policy and Vendors must ensure that the product they are supplying to the Company complies.
 Regular testing and verification of the supply chain is strongly suggested and products are subject to 3rd party testing that no flame retardants exist.
-If a Vendor's product is known to contain or may contain chemical flame retardants, the Vendor must reach out to the Q&RC team for additional information.